History of 34 Westgate

 As detailed in Hidden Histories no 8, properties 2-10 were demolished in 1963

-No.8.
 James JEFFERIES was a private, 2nd Battalion, The Royal Fusiliers.
 29th Division when he was killed in action on 15.7.17.
-In 1911, he was living with his wife Sarah at no. 52 (old number, became 8, then demolished 1963) Westgate and employed as a Hopman at the Brewery.
+In 1911, he was living with his wife Sarah at no. 52 Westgate – the old number, which became 8 and was then demolished in 1963.
+He was employed as a Hopman at the Brewery.
 He is buried in the Bard Cottage Cemetery, Ypres, Belgium but memorialised on his wife Sarah’s gravestone, plot 15 in the churchyard of St James’ Church in Birdham.
-His name is on St Bartholomew’s war memorial.
+His name is on St Bartholomew’s church war memorial, now the Chichester City Arts Centre.

 error: Content is protected !!